Neckername/Ms-Latency-Tray-Icon/README.md

-# 📊 MS Latency Tray Icon
+# 📊 Ms. Latency Tray Icon

 A **lightweight**, **secure**, and **low-overhead** Windows system tray application that displays real-time network latency.
 Perfect for monitoring your connection quality at a glance.